 CD Rates Continue Moving Higher but Don’t Lock Into a Long Term CD Right Now

-CD rates will be moving a lot higher in 2015 because the Federal Open Market Committee will increase the federal fund rate.
+We all know CD rates will be moving a lot higher in 2015 because the Federal Open Market Committee will increase the federal fund rate.
 Some banks and credit unions are jumping ahead of the FOMC by increasing CD rates now.
 This past month we have seen many banks increase intermediate and long term CD rates in hopes of locking in deposits at current lower rates.

 You might be enticed to lock into a 2 year CD at a 1.50 percent CD rate (Chartway FCU's current 2 year rate) but that would be a mistake.
 By spring or summer of 2015, 1 year CD rates will be at or above 1.50 percent.
 Right now the current top 1 year bank CD rate is at 1.20 percent with an APY of 1.21 percent (Pentagon FCU's current 1 year CD rate).